nesbox/TIC-80/demos/bunny/wasmmark/README.md

 # Bunnymark in Zig / WASM

 This is a Zig project.
-To build it you'll need Zig 0.12 or newer.
+To build it you'll need the latest Zig development release (`0.14.0-dev.1421+f87dd43c1` or newer).

 ### Building